library-pals/bookmark-action/README.md

 # bookmark-action

-This GitHub action bookmarks websites to a YAML file.
+This GitHub action bookmarks websites to a JSON file.
 Pair it with the [iOS Shortcut](shortcut/README.md).

 [Create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with basic information about the bookmark.
-The action will then fetch the web page's metadata using [open-graph-scraper](https://www.npmjs.com/package/open-graph-scraper) and add it to your YAML file in your repository, always sorting by the bookmark date.
+The action will then fetch the web page's metadata using [open-graph-scraper](https://www.npmjs.com/package/open-graph-scraper) and add it to your JSON file in your repository, always sorting by the bookmark date.

 <!-- START GENERATED DOCUMENTATION -->